-Elevated Cleaning Standards
+Enhanced Hotel Cleaning Standards

-The Covid-19 pandemic has forced the hotel industry to enact measures to ensure the safety of their employees and guests and has resulted in hotels enhancing their safety and hygiene standards to prevent the spread of the virus.
+The COVID-19 pandemic has forced the hotel industry to enact measures to ensure the safety of their employees and guests and has resulted in hotels enhancing their safety and hygiene standards to prevent the spread of the virus.
 Hotels now offer guests a provision of face masks and hand sanitizers and have placed social distancing policies in place to limit interaction.
 Hotels have employed stringent safety measures that include the use of UV technology, electrostatic sprays, as well as plexiglass barriers that prevent direct interaction with employees.
 Hotels have been forced to prioritize safety not only as a means of protection against the virus but also as a means of luring guests back.
 Some hotels have implemented UV technology scanners that can be used to sterilize key cards, keyboards, as well as large areas within the hotel such as conference rooms and pool areas.
 The use of UV light is highly effective against microbes that are not visible to the naked eye.

 Any number of factors can have an influence on the choice of hotels, and some customers require their hotels to be environmentally friendly.
-Hotels are beginning to market themselves as eco-friendly in order to attract customers.
+Hotels are beginning to market themselves as eco-friendly hotels in order to attract customers.
 Hotels may choose to focus on energy conservation by improving boilers and lighting systems to reduce energy.
-Hotels can also opt to create a water conservation initiative by installing low-flow faucets and showerheads.
-Creating a recycling program that reduces paper and disposables is another way that hotels can lure in eco-friendly guests.
+Hotels can also opt to create a water conservation initiatives by installing low-flow faucets and showerheads.
+Creating a hotel recycling program that reduces paper and disposables is another way that hotels can lure in eco-friendly guests.

-Hotels have taken their efficiency and safety standards to the next level by utilizing robots.
+Hotels have taken their efficiency and safety standards to the next level by utilizing COVID-19 hotel robots.
 These robots have the ability to sanitize rooms and clean areas that could pose an elevated risk to employees.
 They can also be used in food service and have the capability to deliver any number of items that guests may require.
 They have the ability to take elevators and make over a hundred deliveries daily and are highly effective at limiting guests and employee interaction.

-Since the onset of Covid-19, potential travelers have a host of questions and concerns about certain restrictions due to the virus.
+Since the onset of COVID-19, potential travelers have a host of questions and concerns about certain restrictions due to the virus.
 Chatbots are a great tool that can be utilized by guests to get answers to questions when staff are unavailable.
 Guests can either get their questions answered by the chatbots or can have their inquiries directed to a representative.
-Guests could have a number of questions answered regarding hotel stays, restaurants and about Covid-19 requirements and restrictions.
+Guests could have a number of questions answered regarding hotel stays, restaurants and about COVID-19 requirements and restrictions.
 This is a very valuable tool that would allow hotels to provide answers to a large number of questions and provide information within seconds.

-Health and Wellness
+Hotel Health and Wellness Initiatives

 Work from Hotel Initiatives

-From Dorms to Hotels
+From Dorms to Hotel Initiatives

 The Covid-19 pandemic has caused a major housing issue for colleges, for safety reasons students could not stay in close quarters.
 Many colleges were forced to find temporary alternative housing for their students.
 Most hotels were empty due to the crisis and had the ability to allow colleges to book rooms on behalf of their students.
 This allowed the hotels to make earnings in the midst of a crisis that has crippled the industry.